-Budapest’s Ruin bars were born a little more than a decade ago out of the gentrifying urban decay of the city’s 7th District.
+Budapest’s ruin bars were born at the turn of the new millennium from the gentrifying urban decay of the city’s 7th District.
 These creative and cobbled-together spaces quite literally hijack ruins – abandoned warehouses, empty parking lots, historic buildings – and call them home.

 Within the sprawling interiors and courtyards, you’ll find colourful kitsch fairy lights, mismatched vintage furniture and peeling paint, and, for those looking for a good time, lively crowds, international DJs and beer for pocket change.
 From the famous Szimpla Kert to the more low-key Csendes Létterem and Köleves Kert, an evening in ruins is certainly something to aspire to.